 2. Break the Subject Down Into Simple Shapes

 Break the subject down into the simplest shapes.
-Look for the easiest and most obvious shapes first and draw them in lightly.
+Look for the easiest and most basic shapes first, and draw them in lightly.

-Using these tangible shapes as your guide, draw in the neighboring shapes, adjusting them until they are in proportion.
+Using these tangible shapes as your guide, your next step is to draw in the neighboring shapes, adjusting them constantly, until they are in proportion.

 Adjust and re-adjust these preliminary blocks with a light sketchy touch.
 Leave the pencil marks, don’t rub them out.
 Among these rough guidelines lies the accurate one.
 The true lines become apparent as you refine the sketch.